AUTHOR: The Dental CFO

 Laser dentistry is a high-tech and less painful alternative to traditional procedures like fillings and gum tissue repair, which are invasive and often painful.

-Laser dentistry is minimally invasive for both dental procedures and oral surgery, reducing the need for sutures and minimizing bleeding and discomfort.
+Laser dentistry is minimally invasive for both dental procedures and oral surgery, reducing the need for sutures, minimizing bleeding, and improving patient comfort.
 As a bonus, the patient heals quicker from laser procedures and has a reduced risk of post-op infection.

 Lasers can even replace dental drills in some procedures, like tissue removal and reshaping and filling repairs.